0xC0DE6502/max65-releases/README.md

 * It is best to use forward slashes (`/`) only in file paths, e.g. `include "src/prog.asm"`, `incbin "../data.bin"`.
 Using whitespace in file paths is discouraged.
 * In an `if`-block or `elif`-block where the condition evaluates to zero (`FALSE`), chars and strings still need to be valid because of how the tokeniser works.
 * Everything is case insensitive except for symbols which are case sensitive.
 For example, `guard`, `Guard` and `GUARD` all refer to the same directive.
 Similarly, `lda`, `LDA` and `LdA` all refer to the same instruction.
 But `sym1`, `Sym1` and `SYM1` are 3 different symbols.
+* Use `canvas` and `copyblock` to fill a part of the memory map.
+Example: `canvas &55: copyblock &4000, &4300, &4000` (assuming no code/data was in this memory block yet).
+* Assembling something like `if not defined("S"): S=123: endif` will always generate the warning "value for 'if' directive has changed between passes".
+You can safely ignore that.

 ## Download and install

 The latest release of `max65` can always be found on [GitHub](https://github.com/0xC0DE6502/max65-releases).

-64-bit binaries of `max65` are available for Windows and Linux (amd64). macOS is unsupported at the moment but may work with Wine and the Windows binary.
+64-bit binaries of `max65` are available for Windows and Linux (amd64).
+On macOS (and Linux as well) you can run `max65` by using Wine and the Windows binary.

 ### Windows